 Name: Cory Anthony Booker

-Since arriving in Washington, Booker has attracted notice for his leadership during the bipartisan effort to pass criminal justice reform and for his pointed questioning during Senate Judiciary Committee hearings.
-That includes what he described as his "Spartacus moment" during Brett Kavanaugh's Supreme Court confirmation hearings last fall.
-Later mocked by Republicans for grandstanding, the senator exposed himself to punishment by releasing confidential documents.
+As a senator, Booker has attracted notice for his leadership during the bipartisan effort to pass criminal justice reform and for his pointed questioning during Senate Judiciary Committee hearings.
+That includes, what he described, as his "Spartacus moment" during Brett Kavanaugh's Supreme Court confirmation hearings.

 What you might not know about him: